Kwame Dawes: Career

-From 1992 to 2012 Dawes taught at the University of South Carolina (USC) as a Professor in English, Distinguished Poet in Residence, Director of the South Carolina Poetry Initiative, and Director of the USC Arts Institute.
+From 1992 to 2012, Dawes taught at the University of South Carolina (USC) as a Professor in English, Distinguished Poet in Residence, Director of the South Carolina Poetry Initiative, and Director of the USC Arts Institute.
 He was also the faculty advisor for the publication Yemassee.

 He won the 1994 Forward Poetry Prize, Best First Collection for Progeny of Air.

-He is currently a Chancellor's Professor of English and Editor-in-Chief of Prairie Schooner at the University of Nebraska-Lincoln, a faculty member of Cave Canem, and a teacher in the Pacific MFA program in Oregon.
+He was a Chancellor's Professor of English at the University of Nebraska–Lincoln, a faculty member of Cave Canem Foundation, and a teacher in the Pacific MFA program in Oregon.

 Dawes collaborated with San Francisco-based writer and composer Kevin Simmonds on Wisteria: Twilight Songs from the Swamp Country, which debuted at London's Royal Festival Hall in 2006, and featured sopranos Valetta Brinson and Valerie Johnson.

 In 2009, Dawes won an Emmy Award in the category of New Approaches to News & Documentary Programming: Arts, Lifestyle & Culture.
 His project documented HIV/AIDS in Jamaica, interspersed with poetry, photography by Andre Lambertson, and music by Kevin Simmonds.
 The website Livehopelove.com is the culmination of his project.

-He is director of the Calabash International Literary Festival, a yearly event in Jamaica.
+Dawes is director of the Calabash International Literary Festival, a yearly event in Jamaica.

+In 2011, Dawes became editor of literary journal Prairie Schooner, a post he held until 2025.

+New York-based Poets & Writers named Dawes as a recipient of the 2011 Barnes & Noble Writers for Writers Award, which recognises writers who have given generously to other writers or to the broader literary community.